Food Recall Warning - Intercity Packers Ltd. brand Oyster N/Shell Royal Miyagi Ow recalled due to norovirus

 Intercity Packers Ltd. is recalling Intercity Packers Ltd. brand Oyster N/Shell Royal Miyagi Ow from the marketplace due to possible norovirus contamination.

-The recalled product has been sold in British Columbia and may have been distributed in other provinces and territories.
+The recalled product has been sold in British Columbia and Ontario and may have been distributed in other provinces and territories.

 - If you think you became sick from consuming a recalled product, call your doctor